hueske-digital/wordpress/README.md

 - **WordPress**: Latest version with customizable database and table prefix
 - **PHP-FPM**: Performance-optimized with auto-reload on configuration changes
-- **Nginx**: Unprivileged setup with 8G firewall and full-page caching support
+- **Nginx**: Unprivileged setup with 8G firewall, enhanced caching, and static file optimization
 - **MariaDB**: Tunable database with automatic backups and maintenance
 - **WP-CLI**: Pre-installed for command-line WordPress management
 - **Image Optimization**: Includes svgcleaner, optipng, pngquant, jpegoptim, and more